 Your baby has come a long way…and is finally mature enough to transition to the crib.

 There’s no rush to wean from SNOO!
 Parents who try it at 3-4 months often find their baby may do well initially, only to have his/her sleep disrupted by a sleep regression or growth spurt.
 I definitely recommend you wait to start weaning until 5 or 6 months.
 (Note: Even if your baby’s toes touch the bottom of the bed, it’s still not advised to start weaning until 5-6 months.)

-Let one of your child’s arms out of the SNOO Sack (sizes medium and large have snap openings at the shoulders).
+Let one of your child’s arms out of the SNOO Sack (there are snap openings at the shoulders).
 Release one arm and see how your baby sleeps.
-If she is startling herself awake go back to both arms swaddled and try again in a week.
+If she is startling herself awake, go back to both arms swaddled and try again in a week.